ebadi/autonomous_platform/High_Level_Control_Computer/DIGITAL_TWIN_ROS.md

 ### Digital Twin

 <a name="Digital-Twin"></a>
 A simplified digital twin has been implemented as of August 2023.
+This digital twin were improved in march of 2025.

 An important part of the high level software control is the digital twin.
 It is a completely different component then the autonomous driving stack and should be agnostic to what AD stack is used.
 This means that any AD stack should be able to be tested on the digital twin.
 This is accomplished by using standard ROS2 topics as interfaces as briefly described in the previous section.
 Inputs to the digital twin would be sent over the `/cmd_vel` ROS2 topic, in the same way outputs (vehicle state and sensor readings) would be sent from the digital twin simulation over standard ROS2 topics.
 I.e "/odom" for vehicle state.

 As of August 2023 the digital twin is run using the Gazebo Physics Simulator.
 [Link official gazebo documentation.](https://gazebosim.org/docs) It is a software that integrates seamlessly with ROS2 and has been used for a long time to simulate robots in complex environments.

+In March 2025 the digital twin were improved and Gazebo Classic was changed to Gazebo Ignition Fortress in order to keep the software updated during Gazebo and Ros 2 updates.
+In addition to that a replica of the GoKart track at Gokartcentralen in Kungälv were created as a Gazebo world to allow "Real life" AD algorithm testing in the simulation.

 The code structure for the digital twin is as follows:
 A ROS2 package has been created, autonomous_platform_robot_description_pkg, which contains the digital twin.